abinit/abipy/README.rst

     conda install "scipy>=1.0.1"

 then issue again python setup.py develop.
+If this fails, supposing you were upgrading abipy inside an already existing conda environment, try to restart by creating from scratch a fresh conda environment, see above.

 Use::